Here again, we read that the figure of Israel is described as a luxuriant vine yielding fruit, John 15:1, but the fruit becomes evil, Hebrews 6:8.

 ‘But this idol, this calf-god thing, will be carried off helplessly into captivity with Israel, as a present to the great warrior king of Assyria.
 Israel and her calf-god will be disgraced and then the advice and programs which Israel thought were so politically and religiously wise will appear foolish to Israel at that time.’

-The ‘great king’ or ‘King Jareb’ as the KJV has it, is a reference not to a specific king but a general reference to the kings of Assyria.
-Samaria’s king will perish like a twig on the surface of water, Isaiah 8:7-8.
-The people would be shamed because they believed the false prophets who were proclaiming peace when there wasn’t any peace.
+The ‘great king’, Hosea 10:6, or ‘King Jareb’ as the KJV has it, is a reference not to a specific king but a general reference to the kings of Assyria.
+The people would be shamed, Hosea 10:6, because they believed the false prophets who were proclaiming peace when there wasn’t any peace.
+Samaria’s king will perish like a twig on the surface of water, Hosea 10:7 / Isaiah 8:7-8.

-The high places of Aven will be destroyed, these were the places where they practised their idolatry and debauchery, 1 Kings 12:31.
+The high places of Aven will be destroyed, Hosea 10:8.
+These were the places where they practised their idolatry and debauchery, 1 Kings 12:31.
 God destroyed their idols through the conquest of the Assyrians, and later the Southern Kingdom by the Babylonians.
-Because God destroyed everything they trusted in, they would rather die instead of go into captivity.
+Because God destroyed everything they trusted in, they would rather die instead of go into captivity, Hosea 10:8.

 Coffman, in his commentary, says the following.